otto-de/api-guidelines/api-guidelines/global/json/naming-conventions/rules/should-use-camel-case-for-property-names.md

 # SHOULD use camelCase for property names

-Property names of JSON objects should be formatted in camelCase.
+Property names of JSON objects should be formatted in camelCase, and digits should be avoided.

 DO